GangneuxA/4AGQL/README.md

 ## Lauch this project

+### Lauch the back

-For launch use this command :
+in terminal to launch the back use this command :

 ```Bash
 docker-compose up